marie678/Projet-Mise-en-prod-3A/final_app/Streamlit_app/README.md

 ## `app` Directory

-*   Load the application's database, which includes 10,000 recipes.
+*   Links to the application's database, which includes 10,000 recipes.

 ## `images` Directory